Solar and electric vehicles

 Adding an EV is a beneficial next step after going solar.
 Solar owners can fuel their EVs with the electricity produced on their roof.

 That’s why SUN helps people not only go solar but add EVs and EV chargers.
 We also fight for increased access to EVs.
-We advocate for state and federal incentives, progressive pilot projects, and fair charging rates.We are currently running co-ops in multiple states that are bringing together homeowners and small businesses and giving participants the option of installing solar, a Level 2 Electric Vehicle charger, or both.
+We advocate for state and federal incentives, progressive pilot projects, and fair charging rates.We are currently running group buy programs in multiple states that are bringing together homeowners and small businesses and giving participants the option of installing solar, a Level 2 Electric Vehicle charger, or both.
 Find out more about our open solar co-ops.

 Learn all about EV Charging